-I love the toffee bits and chocolate chips on top for a texture wakeup call.
+I love the toffee bits and chocolate chips on top for a texture wake up call.
 They’re a great contrast to the soft fluffiness below.
-And I have a thing for graham cracker crusts because they remind me of Seven Layer Bars, which also adds a touch of crunch.

-To make this pumpkin cream cheese dessert, you’ll need:
+To make this quick and easy recipe for pumpkin delight, you’ll need:

 - Unsalted butter